samuelrooke/CampusEats/README.md

 ![campuseats](image-1.png)

 Web app for browsing daily lunch menus from campus restaurants in the Tampere area.
-Menus are scraped automatically every 4 hours and users can leave comments on each restaurant.
+Menus are scraped every 4 hours and users can leave comments on each restaurant.

 ## Features

-- Daily menus scraped from 10 campus restaurants using Puppeteer
+- Daily menus from 10 campus restaurants (Puppeteer scraper)
-- Restaurant pages with menu listing and user comments
+- Restaurant pages with menus and comments
 - Interactive campus map with restaurant locations (Leaflet)
-- Opening hours displayed per restaurant
+- Opening hours per restaurant
-- Admin dashboard — manage menus, restaurants, and comments, trigger manual scrape
+- Admin dashboard: manage menus, restaurants, and comments, trigger manual scrape
-- JWT-based admin authentication
+- JWT admin authentication

 ## Tech stack